amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 >
 >I think reducing the likelihood of that initial encounter is good.
 I
 >may have just a long string of rotten luck, because I actually kept a
->log this morning, and it was roughly a third of all inital encounters
+>log this morning, and it was roughly a third of all initial encounters
 >that came up with a baddie, and a good half of them that resulted in
 >my death.
 I WAS able to get further a bit more often, after
 >following your advice (though I had already known about Always Choose